Deephaven public and private key configuration

 Deephaven private keyfile

 The controller uses a key to authenticate to the Deephaven remote query dispatchers (query servers and merge servers).
-The controller must operate as a privileged user because it performs privileged operations such as starting persistent queries owned by any user.
+The controller must operate as a privileged user because it performs privileged operations such as starting Persistent Queries owned by any user.
 This key file should be deployed only to the controller, and not readable by other users.

 Property